TD-Addon/StandardsValidator/WARNINGS.md

 ### Uses effect with duration 1
 This magic effect needs a duration to be useful.
 Might be fine if the spell is only meant to be detected by a script.

+### Uses effect before weakness to effect
+This magic effect is ordered before its weakness effect.
+Reordering the effects would allow the weakness effect to increase the potency of the other effect.
+For example, Weakness to Fire before Fire Damage will end up dealing more damage than vice versa.

 ## Cells

 ### Has a fog density of 0